JeromRequillo/Birthday/README.md

-Here is a professional and detailed **README.md** file written in English, specifically tailored for your GitHub repository.

----

 # 🎂 Birthday Tracker & Greeting Page

 A vibrant, interactive, and real-time web application designed to track and celebrate birthdays for family and friends.
 This project features a clean "Sticky Note" aesthetic, dynamic animations, and cloud-themed backgrounds, all powered by a live database.